HirotheChamp/BugTracker/README.md

 ## Acknowledgement

-This project came through researching what ideas could be of use to Developers working in their industry
+This project came through researching what ideas could be of use to Developers working in their industry.
+It was a project recommended to try out by many experienced developers already in the industry.